Create your first JHipster project

 Running the application

 Now let’s run the application we just created.
-Technically, we have a Spring Boot application with an embedded Angular front end and Gradle as the build system.
-JHipster allows you to use Maven, too, but I like Gradle better because it’s both more compact and more convenient to extend and customize.
+Technically, we have a Spring Boot application with an embedded React front end and Maven as the build system.
+JHipster allows you to use Gradle, too.
+I personally like Gradle better, but Maven is way more popular.
 You don’t need to install Gradle, though, since the application uses the so-called “Gradle wrapper.”
 This is a batch file for Windows and a shell script for macOS / Linux which downloads a specific Gradle version on the fly if need be.

 So please go back to the command prompt/terminal and the same tutorial-jhipster-docker